-- a. treat each other and everyone with courtesy and refrain from inappropriate behavior and derogatory comments; - b. be fair, impartial, and unbiased when voting on quasi-judicial actions;
+- I. Members shall: - a.
+Treat each other and everyone with courtesy and refrain from inappropriate behavior and derogatory comments; - b.
+Be fair, impartial, and unbiased when voting on quasi-judicial actions;

-- c. use the speaker sequencing system to inform the presiding officer of their wish to speak and wait to be acknowledged by the presiding officer before speaking; - d. move to require the presiding officer to enforce these Rules, and the presiding officer shall do so upon an affirmative vote of a majority of the members present; - e. preserve order and decorum during the meeting; - f. not delay or interrupt the proceedings or the peace of the council, nor disturb any member while speaking, by conversation or otherwise, nor disobey the orders of the council, or the presiding officer, except as otherwise herein provided; - g. abide by the Confidential Information Policy (Resolution No. 2010-0108) prohibiting disclosure of confidential communications and authorizing public censure for failure to comply with the policy; - h. support the laws established by the council; and - i. abide by these Rules in conducting the business of the City of Sacramento.
+- c.
+Use the speaker sequencing system to inform the presiding officer of their wish to speak and wait to be acknowledged by the presiding officer before speaking; - d.
+Move to require the presiding officer to enforce these Rules, and the presiding officer shall do so upon an affirmative vote of a majority of the members present; - e.
+Preserve order and decorum during the meeting; - f.
+Not delay or interrupt the proceedings or the peace of the council, nor disturb any member while speaking, by conversation or otherwise, nor disobey the orders of the council, or the presiding officer, except as otherwise herein provided; - g.
+Abide by the Confidential Information Policy (Resolution No. 2010-0108) prohibiting disclosure of confidential communications and authorizing public censure for failure to comply with the policy; - h.
+Support the laws established by the council; and - i.
+Abide by these Rules in conducting the business of the City of Sacramento.